-List of Shopify Email Marketing App Providers you should consider:
+List of Shopify Email Marketing App Providers You Should Consider:

 BayEngage is an easy-to-use email marketing software that is created for small to medium businesses.
-It’s clients are mostly Ecommerce stores and it has integrations with many Ecommerce platforms like Shopify.
+Its clients are mostly Ecommerce stores, and it has integrations with many Ecommerce platforms like Shopify.
 It is the perfect email marketing solution for Shopify.

 ShopifyEmail is an email marketing software created by Shopify itself.
 And it is a fairly new app that was launched to replace Mailchimp when Mailchimp was taken off from the Shopify platform.
-Although it is new and basic, it still is one of the best Shopify email marketing tool.
+Although it is new and basic, it still is one of the best Shopify email marketing tools.

 AWeber was founded in 1998 and is clearly one of the leaders when it comes to Shopify email marketing.
-Their clients are mostly small businesses and if you are a Shopify store owner, it is the ideal email marketing solution for Shopify.
+Their clients are mostly small businesses, and if you are a Shopify store owner, it is the ideal email marketing solution for Shopify.

 Klaviyo has become the next Mailchimp and is clearly one of the big shots in email marketing platforms.
-Klaviyo is known for its sign up forms, personalization, integrations, insights and segmentation.
+Klaviyo is known for its sign-up forms, personalization, integrations, insights, and segmentation.

 Privy has three major products: Privy Convert, Privy Email, and Privy SMS.
-It is known for its post-purchase emails, SMS marketing, drag and drop editor and data analytics.
+It is known for its post-purchase emails, SMS marketing, drag-and-drop editor, and data analytics.
 It stands as one of the best alternatives for most Shopify email marketing platforms.

 CM Commerce is an email marketing tool known for its powerful integration with various Ecommerce platforms.
 It boasts of its personalized content and seamless integration with Shopify.
 So send targeted emails with personalized content to your Shopify customers.

 ActiveCampaign was founded in 2003.
 It mostly helps small and medium businesses.
 ActiveCampaign offers more than just email marketing tools to Shopify store owners.
-It has SMS marketing, paid advertising and many more.
+It has SMS marketing, paid advertising, and many more.

 Sendx is an affordable email marketing software that won many awards for its customer satisfaction.
 Like ActiveCampaign, it also does more than just email marketing.
-It has SMS marketing, advertising, web forms, web page builder and many more.
+It has SMS marketing, advertising, web forms, web page builder, and many more.

 Wish to read more and do your research on Shopify email marketing apps?
 Click here!